 Unfortunately, just looking at your earnings history does not tell you the entire story.
 In doing the benefit calculation, your earnings are adjusted for inflation, and this does not appear in the earnings table.

 Suppose you started work in 1984 and earned $10,000 that year.
 The adjustment factor for 1984 is 3.12.
 When the benefit calculation is done, these earnings will be entered as $31,200.
-If you want to see the adjustment factors for other years, you can find them here in an SSA publication.
+If you want to see the adjustment factors for other years, you can find them here.
 This may be useful if you want to check and see if any future earnings will be substituted for past earnings in the calculation of your benefits.